 Stand in front of a dairy case these days and you may feel a little overwhelmed by the options.
 From whole-fat cow's milk to hemp milk and kefir, which is best?
 "Nutritionally and functionally, these milk products are very different," says Bonnie Y. Modugno, a registered dietitian and nutritionist in Los Angeles.
 "As with every question about what to eat, the answer lies with the individual's metabolic status and personal preference."

-Here's what you need to know about six popular milks.
+Here's what you need to know about several popular milks.

 1. Almond milk